 - Keeping staple foods in your house at all times

 - Using grocery rebate apps to save money at the store

-- Taking advantage of your complex’s parties and events and eating their food
+- Taking advantage of your complex’s events and eating their food

 - Eating leftovers

 Just using a couple of these tips can help you reduce food costs.
 Find a few you can use that require minimal sacrifice and put the cash towards other needs.

 Spending is an odd suggestion to save on housing costs, but renters insurance should be a vital part of your financial tool belt.

 For example, let’s say that a pricey item in your apartment was stolen.
 Or, perhaps you’ve experienced water damage or a natural disaster that ruined items in your home.